The State of Gun Violence in Charlottesville & Albemarle

 - Police Reporting

-- Officer-Involved Shootings
+- Use of Force & Officer-Involved Shootings

 - Residential Characteristics